Ven0maus/FlowVitae/README.md

 **Be notified of main chunk loading/unloading**

+Following events will be raised when one of the chunks around the center chunk (center chunk included) gets loaded or unloaded.
 ```csharp
 OnChunkLoad
 OnChunkUnload
 ```

-Following events will be raised when one of the chunks around the center chunk (center chunk included) gets loaded or unloaded.
+Some chunk related methods: (x, y) is automatically converted to a chunk coordinate, so it can take any world position.
 ```csharp
 Grid.GetChunkSeed(x, y);
 Grid.IsChunkLoaded(x, y);
 Grid.GetChunkCoordinate(x, y);
 ```
-Some chunk related methods.

 # Integration with SadConsole